lemmy/BlockingQueue/README.md

 --------------------------------------------------------------------------

+### v08: Non-deterministically notify waiting threads.

+Non-deterministically notify waiting threads in an attempt to fix the deadlock situation.
+This attempt fails because we might end up waking the wrong thread up over and over again.

 ### v07: Add visualization of error-traces.

 The trace with 2 procs, 1 cons, and a buffer of length 1 is